 What to choose?

-- We love FIBER—it makes food moving!
+- We love FIBER food—it makes everything moving!
 And if you want to keep us healthy, give us plenty of it – fruits, vegetables, and legumes.
+We also love buckwheat.

 - How about foods with a high content of COLLAGEN, like a bone broth?
 We need amino acids.

-- We love WATER—don’t let the pool to dry up or food cannot move and you will have slow digestion!
+- We love WATER—without it, food cannot move and you will have slow digestion!
 Keep hydrating!

 - Slow down on sugary stuff.
 You know why – it kicks in the inflammation.